• Skip to primary navigation

 Instructions

-• To use store-bought coconut butter, set the jar in a pot of boiling water and stir occasionally so the hard coconut butter turns creamy, about 3 minutes or more.
+• To use store-bought coconut butter, set the jar in a pot of boiling water and stir occasionally so the hard coconut butter turns creamy, about 2 minutes or more.

 To make chocolate cups (optional)

-• If you want to make the chocolate cups stuffed with pumpkin fudge as I did, simple melt the chocolate chips in a microwave for 60 seconds.
+• If you want to make the chocolate cups filled with pumpkin fudge as I did, simple melt the chocolate chips in a microwave for 60 seconds.
 I use a pyrex measuring cup so I can then pour the melted chocolate.

 • Pour chocolate into mini cupcake papers and use a spoon to draw a layer of chocolate up the sides and make a cup.